AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 For using bootstrap method to setup the VM-Series, follow `this document. <https://docs.aviatrix.com/HowTos/bootstrap_example.html>`_

+VM-Series in Azure can be setup using the guide `Palo Alto Networks VM-Series Azure Example <https://docs.aviatrix.com/HowTos/config_PaloAltoAzure.html#example-config-for-palo-alto-networks-vm-series-in-azure>`_.

 The Aviatrix Firewall Network (FireNet) workflow launches a VM-Series at `Step 7a. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_ After the launch is complete, the console displays the
 VM-Series instance with its public IP address of management interface and allows you to download the .pem file for SSH access to the instance.